ljunggren/boozang-docs/README.md

 - GitLab
 - Azure

 You will need to generate the access token for the external APIs on the respective sites.
-Remember, the APIs has a tendency to change, which means that the placeholder we suggest could be inaccurate.
+Remember, the APIs have a tendency to change, which means that the placeholder we suggest could be inaccurate.
 If so, simply change the connection URL according to the documentation of the providers and try again.

-The following fields needs to be entered
+The following fields need to be entered

-- File List URL: The URL end-point to get a list the feature files
+- File List URL: The URL end-point to get a list of the feature files
 - Token: The authorization header
-- Match File: File match pattern
+- Match File: File-match pattern
 - In Zip: Check if files are being loaded as a zip

 ![settings-integrations](images/settings-integrations.png)